-- 1. the Denetia Secretary hours can be less than four (4) hours per day as is presently required by Article 18.10 Four (4) Hour Daily Minimum on a without prejudice basis. - 2. for the balance of the 2009/2010 school year and the 2010/2011 school year the Secretary will work fifteen (15) hours per week made up of three (3) hours per day five (5) days per week. - 3. this LOU will be reviewed on a yearly basis and will be rescinded if the hours allotted to Denetia increase and can accommodate making the Secretary position four (4) hours per day.
+- 1. Denetia School Secretary hours can be less than four (4) hours per day as is presently required by Article 18.10 Four (4) Hour Daily Minimum on a without prejudice basis. - 2.
+This LOU will be reviewed on a yearly basis and will be rescinded if the hours allotted to Denetia increase and can accommodate making the Secretary position four (4) hours per day.